AdaGold/betsy/README.md

 1. Every team member's understanding of the underlying technical structures

 ## Final Presentation
 Each team will present their product in a final presentation to the group on the final Friday.
+Your presentation should be no more than 7 minutes.
 The presentation should include every team member and:
 - what you learned as individuals and as a group
 - a short story-driven demo of interesting features